travetto/travetto/docs/MILESTONES.md

 * The docker portion of Exec has been moved to the Command module
 * The program execution part of Exec has been integrated into the boot module
 * The Worker module has been simplified, and is only one worker input source now, (though others can be added)
-* The Test  module now boasts a watachable test server, that will listen for changes in test files and automatically re-run them.
+* The Test  module now boasts a watchable test server, that will listen for changes in test files and automatically re-run them.
 This is what is used to power the new plugin implementation.
 * All ENV variables have been renamed from X to TRV_X  except for DEBUG, TRACE, and NODE_ENV
 * The app module no longer supports isolated sub-apps, everything is always connected.
 * The compiler  now knows about interfaces